BURBANK DRUG REHAB

 Addiction also occurs in families with no previous addiction history.
 It is important to understand the complex role that family members play in substance abuse treatment.
 The family can be a source of help to the treatment process, but they also must manage the consequences of the loved one’s addictive behavior.
 Individual family members are concerned about the substance abuse, but they also have their own goals and issues.
 Wisdom Treatment centers improve treatment effectiveness, by providing services to the whole family,

 Substance abuse weakens physical and mental health, and it strains and taxes the agencies that promote physical and psychological health.
-Wisdom Treatment Centers family therapy in conjunction with substance abuse treatment has two primary purposes.
+Our Burbank Rehab Center’s family therapy in conjunction with our substance abuse treatment has two primary purposes.
 First, we seek to use the family’s strengths and resources to help find or develop ways for the addicted to live without substance abuse.
 Second, our family therapy ameliorates the impact of chemical dependency on both the addicted person and the family.

 The integration of family therapy in substance abuse treatment is still not in full use.
 However, Wisdom Treatment Centers provide family therapy in conjunction with substance abuse treatment.
 Our proven methods help families become aware of their own needs and provide genuine, enduring healing for our clients.